Nakilon/reddit_bot/README.md

 The [examples folder](examples) includes:

+* sexypizza -- bot that updates wiki page with current flairs statistics
-* iostroubleshooting -- bot that applies flairs to posts
+* iostroubleshooting -- bot that applies flairs to posts (subreddit seems to be suspended)
 * mlgtv -- bot that updates sidebar with currently streaming twitch channels
 * pokemon_trading -- bot that sets flair to user according to request submitted via PM
 * oneplus -- bot that removes and modmails about links to 1080x1920 images
-* yayornay (not active yet) -- bot that flairs posts according to voting in top level comments
+* yayornay -- bot that flairs posts according to voting in top level comments
 * largeimages -- useful script for [subreddit /r/largeimages](https://reddit.com/r/largeimages/top)
   It calculates quality of x-posts from different subreddits based on mods activity (remove/approve).
   For example, this shows that it would be ok to ignore /r/pics from now: